coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 ~~~~

 Note at the end of this script it will run `rake` to run a full system test,
-and then (if everyhing worked correctly) a `git commit -as` will be run.
+and then (if everything worked correctly) a `git commit -as` will be run.
 Next you should create and push a new CircleCI build image
 as describe in the dockerfiles [README](dockerfiles/README.md).
 Finally, modify `.circleci/config.yml` as described in the dockerfiles